Privacy Policy

 The Company will only collect personal information in a lawful and fair manner.
 Wherever possible, personal information will be collected directly from the individual, unless it is unreasonable or impractical to do so.
 It is not expected that the Company will collect sensitive information (e.g. health information), but if it is collected, it will only be done where the individual consents to the collection of that information.

-If the Company receives unsolicited personal information it will, within a reasonable period of time, assess whether it would otherwise have been entitled to collect the information in accordance with this APP Privacy Policy.
-If the personal information could have been collected by the Company, it will ensure that this APP Privacy Policy is complied with in respect of that information and it will notify the individual:
+If the Company receives unsolicited personal information it will, within a reasonable period of time, assess whether it would otherwise have been entitled to collect the information in accordance with its Privacy Policy.
+If the personal information could have been collected by the Company, it will ensure that its Privacy Policy is complied with in respect of that information and it will notify the individual:

-3. provide access to a copy of this APP Privacy Policy.
+(c) provide access to a copy of its Privacy Policy.

 If the personal information could not have been collected by the Company, it will destroy the information or ensure that the information is de-identified.